 Why do I play Spanish Music?

-Some of you may wonder if I have any Spanish blood in me because I perform Spanish Music.
+Some of you may wonder if I have any Spanish heritage because I perform Spanish Music.
 As it turns out my Great Grandfather Albert Parkes was of Spanish origin, a generation before, on both his mother and father’s side, according to his wife’s sister, Lillian.
 Perhaps this explains his small stature and striking appearance.
 He passed his physique and jet black hair onto some of his descendants.
 I will let you decide.

 When my parents took me to see Paco Pena and Paco de Lucia in concert when I was 12, it had me thinking “That’s guitar playing”, and inspired me to learn Spanish Guitar and record Spanish Music.